FanZhitao/dist_ac_eval_cse535_fa16/README.txt

 The default workload is "workload1".
 Please run bin/startup.sh [workloadX] for other test cases.
 By now we have workload1 ~ workload5 which are described in testing.txt.

-For example: To test stresstest which is workload5, please run bin/startup.sh workload5.
+For example: To perform stress test which is workload5, please run: bin/startup.sh workload5

 ## 2.MAIN FILES